hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/hello-crud.md

 application.properties     # The runtime properties
 ```

 **Note**: For compatibility purposes, this example uses the basic Java 8 and Spring Boot 2.x engine.
-In Consider that HotRod can be used with any modern Java version and any modern with Spring Boot as well.
+Consider using a more modern Java version and any modern with Spring Boot as well.

 ## Part 1 &mdash; Setting Up the Project